-- 230. With regard to cybersecurity continuous learning, it may be appropriate for supervisory practices to encourage or reflect the following: - a.
+230. With regard to cybersecurity continuous learning, it may be appropriate for supervisory practices to encourage or reflect the following in a risk-based and proportionate manner:

+- a.
 Insurers should adopt a cybersecurity framework premised on ensuring continuous cybersecurity amid a changing threat environment. - b.
 Insurers should implement cyber risk management practices that go beyond reactive controls and include proactive protection against future cyber events. - c.
 Predictive capabilities and anticipation of future cyber events are based on analysing activity that deviates from the baseline.
-Insurers should work towards achieving or acquiring predictive capabilities, capturing data from multiple internal and external sources, and defining a baseline for behavioural and system activity, including through outsourcing such expertise. - d.
+Insurers should work towards achieving or acquiring predictive capabilities, capturing data from multiple internal and external sources, and defining a baseline for behavioural and system activity, including through outsourcing such expertise.
+(C/I 9.2.3) - d.
 To be effective in keeping pace with the rapid evolution of cyber threats, an insurer should implement an adaptive cybersecurity framework that evolves with the dynamic nature of cyber risks and allows the insurer to identify, assess, and manage security threats and vulnerabilities for the purpose of implementing appropriate safeguards into its systems.
-An insurer should aim to instill a culture of cyber risk awareness whereby its resilience posture, at every level, is regularly and frequently re-evaluated. - e.
+An insurer should aim to instill a culture of cyber risk awareness whereby its resilience posture, at every level, is regularly and frequently re-evaluated.
+(C/I 9.1) - e.
 An insurer should systematically identify and distil key lessons from cyber events that have occurred within and outside the organization in order to advance its resilience capabilities.
-Useful learning points can often be gleaned from successful cyber intrusions and near misses in terms of the methods used and vulnerabilities exploited by cyber attackers. - f.
+Useful learning points can often be gleaned from successful cyber intrusions and near misses in terms of the methods used and vulnerabilities exploited by cyber attackers.
+(C/I 9.2.1) - f.
 An insurer should actively monitor technological developments and keep abreast of new cyber risk management processes that can more effectively counter existing and newly developed forms of cyber attack.
-An insurer should consider acquiring such technology and know-how to maintain its cybersecurity, including through outsourcing such expertise. - g.
+An insurer should consider acquiring such technology and know-how to maintain its cybersecurity, including through outsourcing such expertise.
+(C/I 9.2.2) - g.
 As methods for cyber risk quantification continue to develop, insurers may consider using metrics to assess cybersecurity maturity against a set of predefined criteria, such as operational reliability objectives.
 Benchmarking enables an insurer to analyse and correlate findings from audits, management reviews, incidents, near misses, tests and exercises, as well as external and internal intelligence.

 231. Germany.
-According to BaFin's draft circular on IT requirements the management board is responsible for ensuring that the regulations for the organisational and operational IT structure are determined on the basis of the IT strategy and that they are
+According to BaFin's circular on IT requirements the management board is responsible for ensuring that the regulations for the organisational and operational IT structure are determined on the basis of the IT strategy and that they are amended to reflect any changes in the institutions' activities and processes as soon as possible.